-EPA's Methodology for Understanding and Reducing a Project's Environmental Footprint supplements the green remediation primer (EPA 542-R-08-002) by providing an approach to quantify energy, air, water, and materials & waste that comprise the environmental footprint of a remedy.
-It also provides initial suggestions on how to reduce the footprint during the remedy selection, design, implementation, and operation phases.
+EPA's Methodology for Understanding and Reducing a Project's Environmental Footprint supplements EPA's 2008 green remediation primer (EPA 542-R-08-002) by providing an approach to quantify energy, air, water, and materials & waste that comprise the environmental footprint of a remedy.
+It also provides suggestions on how to reduce the footprint during the remedy selection, design, implementation, and operation phases.
 After finalizing the methodology in 2012, EPA refined and publically released the Spreadsheets for Environmental Footprint Analysis (SEFA), which are designed to help users estimate each of the methodology's metrics on a site-specific basis.

 EPA studied the environmental footprints of three remedial options for remediating chlorinated solvents in the groundwater at Romic East Palo Alto